List of Tangled characters

 The following is a list of characters from the franchise Tangled which includes the 2010 film of the same name, Tangled Ever After (2012), Tangled: Before Ever After (2017), as well as the 2017-2020 television series Rapunzel's Tangled Adventure which was previously titled Tangled: The Series.

 The franchise takes the classic Brothers Grimm fairy tale character Rapunzel and expands on the surrounding world with new characters and settings.

 Introduced in film

 Rapunzel

-Princess Rapunzel (voiced by Mandy Moore and Kelsey Lansdowne in Kingdom Hearts III), born with long hair as the result of the power of the sun drop, was kidnapped by Mother Gothel so she could use the power of Rapunzel's hair.
+Princess Rapunzel (voiced by Mandy Moore and Kelsey Lansdowne in Kingdom Hearts III), born with magical healing hair as the result of the power of the sun drop, was kidnapped by Mother Gothel so she could use the power of Rapunzel's hair.
+Growing up, her hair was never cut (since doing so destroys its power); by the time she was 18, it was 70 feet long.
 Rapunzel eventually escapes with Flynn Rider and goes on an adventure that changes her life.
 Always optimistic and searching for the brighter side of things, Rapunzel does all she can to help her friends and family by showing that nothing can keep her down.